claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **Components:**
 - **Cognito User Pools**: User directory with authentication to grant access to your app
-- **Cognito Identity Pools**: Provide temporary credential for users
+- **Cognito Identity Pools**: Provide temporary credential for users.
+To connect with third party app like Google.
 - **Cognito Sync**: Sync user data accross all devices
 ## Amazon Detective
 Amazon Detective analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities (using ML and graphs).
 More powerful than **GuardDuty, Macie, and Security Hub.**